IamAK147/Certify/README.md

-1. Deploy the smart contract to the local blockchain.
+3.put all the files in an folder and copy the folder to "C:\xampp\htdocs".
+Then go to your brower and type "localhos/'Your folder Name'" and click enter.
+This will open the webpage.

    ```bash
    npm run contract-deploy